michaelmusty/.dotfiles/README.markdown

     look for `help` topics.
 You could use it from the shell too.
 *   `igex(1)` wraps around a command to allow you to ignore error conditions that don't actually worry you, exiting with 0 anyway.
+*   `isgr(1)` quietly tests whether the given directory appears to be a Git repository
 *   `jfc(1)` adds and commits lazily to a Git repository.
 *   `jfcd(1)` watches a directory for changes and runs `jfc(1)` if it sees any.
 *   `maybe(1)` is like `true(1)` or `false(1)`; given a probability of success,